UU-Hydro/GLOBGM/README.md

 ## Input and output data files (including Yoda access)

 The main GLOBGM input and output data files are available through the [Yoda](https://www.uu.nl/en/research/yoda) research data management service.
-To data corresponding to the GLOBGM v1.0, as used in Verkaik et al. (2022), can be downloaded directly from https://doi.org/10.24416/UU01-44L775.
+The data corresponding to the GLOBGM v1.0, as used in Verkaik et al. (2022), can be downloaded directly from https://doi.org/10.24416/UU01-44L775.
 Most recent and future data can be obtained by logging in on Yoda with the guest account:

 - URL: https://geo.data.uu.nl/research-globgm/
 - Username: globgm.user@gmail.com